radoslav-grencik/php-version-switcher/README.md

 pvs_info
 ```

-This will show the current PHP version, the current PHP path, and the version file.
+This will show the current PHP version, the version file and other information.

 ### Showing help